-Reference Consultee Consultee Response Consultee Comments Officers Comments inward investment, poor range of housing, areas of significant deprivation and change in rural areas by adopting a plan which can help reduce the effects of climate change, provide the flexibility which changes in technology will bring whilst also providing positive responses to changes brought by an ageing population.
-In delivering the vision also refer to the need of the support of potential investors and others with a stake in the area and that it should be adopted with vigour by the councils. like if the plans strategy, aims, objectives and policies are followed.
-The plan will also incorporate a monitoring framework in order to assess and measure implementation of the plan.
-The councils acknowledge that it is early in the plan's preparation; therefore the full details of the Joint Local Plan policies have not been set out as yet, however consultation on the vision means we can seek support and comments from all stakeholders at this early stage.
-SO17/131/1769 Graham Heath Group No The vision for both Councils should be one of greater ambition.
-The Councils should not merely seek to 'promote' themselves but rather to instead reach beyond this and instead to strive to be an area of innovation that supports high quality employment and higher education & research whilst seeking to deliver a wide range of high quality housing to all sections of the community in order to deliver these aims.
-The councils agree that the vision requires refinement.
+Reference Consultee Consultee Response Consultee Comments Officers Comments of climate change, provide the flexibility which changes in technology will bring whilst also providing positive responses to changes brought by an ageing population.
+In delivering the vision also refer to the need of the support of potential SO17/131/1769 Graham Heath Group No area of innovation that supports high quality The councils agree that the vision requires refinement.
 The vision could be amended to capture the need to accommodate growth and increasing the amount of high quality employment and housing choice.
 The importance of our higher education and research establishments is recognised and could also be reflected in the vision.
-SO17/120/1772 Historic England Yes We support the vision on page 9 and the inclusion of the historic environment in the future vision for the area.
-We would recommend that the text refers to 'built heritage' and deletes the term 'historic' and we would further recommend that the vision recognises historic landscapes as well.
-Support noted.
-It is agreed that the vision should refer to built heritage rather than historic and consider including reference to landscapes.
-Recommend to refer to built heritage in the vision rather than historic and consider including reference to landscapes.
-SO17/126/1773 lan Dos Remedios No The vision for both Councils should be one of greater ambition.
-The Councils should not merely seek to 'promote' themselves but rather to instead reach beyond this and instead to strive to be an area of innovation that supports high quality employment and higher education & research whilst seeking to deliver a wide range of high The councils agree that the vision requires refinement.
+SO17/120/1772 Historic England Yes the area.
+We would recommend that the text refers refer to built heritage rather than historic and SO17/126/1773 Ian Dos Remedios No area of innovation that supports high quality The councils agree that the vision requires refinement.
 The vision could be amended to capture the need to accommodate growth and increasing the amount of high quality employment and housing choice.
 The importance of our higher education and research establishments is recognised and could also be reflected in the